About Shanklin, Isle of Wight

 The Isle of Wight Walking Festival is a walking festival which takes place annually on the Isle of Wight, around May spanning two weeks, With more than half of the Island recognized as an Area of Outstanding Natural Beauty and 500 miles of well-maintained footpaths , it’s no wonder the Isle of Wight is home to the UK’s largest walking festival.
 There are over 300 walks, many of which are themed including heritage trails, fossil hunting and even a speed dating walk.
 The festival culminates in “Walk the Wight” a challenging 26.5 mile walk across the Island in aid of The Earl Mountbatten Hospice.
 October is The Autumn Walking Weekend, over 60 walks led by friendly and knowledgeable leaders, who will take you on a journey of mystery, and exploration as you traverse the Island’s countryside, woodland, pastures, meadows and footpaths.

 In June there is ‘The Festival’ (music festival),The history of this Isle of Wight Festival dates back to August 1968, by 1970 it had grown to attract some of the world’s biggest acts, like Jimi Hendrix and The Who being a couple of the big names.
 June 2002 saw the return of the great festival after a 32 year absence at a new location of Seaclose Park on the outskirts of Newport.
 From 2005 onwards the festival has gone from strength to strength with tens of thousands heading across the Solent to enjoy the live acts.
-A fairly new Festival sees the return of the 80’s, Jack up the 80’s is a fun, fancy dress weekend of original 80’s bands and music, break out those leg warmers and get ready to dance! this takes place in early August.
+A fairly new Festival sees the return of Jack up the Summer, a fancy dress weekend with some original bands from the 80’s and 90’s and more, break out those leg warmers and get ready to dance! this takes place in early August.

 During the summer the Isle of Wight bursts in to carnival season so come and join in the carnival celebrations with various children’s, main and illuminated carnivals on offer.
 Village shows take place through July and August.
 Every autumn, the heritage of farming practices are kept alive with the annual ploughing match.